elehcimd/stratosphere/README.md

 # **stratosphere** project

-**Stratosphere** is a free and open source OSINT platform that automatically collects and analyses every page you visit, building an internal knowledge base you can explore with a suite of web apps:
+**Stratosphere** is a free and open source OSINT platform that automatically collects and analyses every page you visit, building an internal knowledge base you can explore with a suite of customizable web apps, including:

-* **Google sarch results**: Keep track of your searches
+* **Google sarch results**: Keep track of your search results
 * **vk.com contacts explorer**: Explore previously seen vk.com contacts, highlighting their connections
 * **Entity overview**: Navigate the knowledge base through entities and relationships